-Each instructional division is headed by a Division Chair who is formally appointed by the Board of Trustees upon the recommendation of the President of the College.
-The Division Chair is an integral part of the college administration.
-His/her principal role is to assist the Dean of Liberal Arts and the Dean of Applied Sciences in organizing, leading, managing, and evaluating the college's instructional program.
+The Allied Health and Human Services, Arts and Sciences, Social and Behavioral Sciences, and Business, Industrial, and Technical Studies divisions are each headed by a Division Chair who is formally appointed by the Board of Trustees upon the recommendation of the President of the College.
+The Developmental Studies and Adult Education and Literacy Division is headed by the AEL Director.
+The Division Chair AEL Director is an integral part of the college administration.
+His/her principal role is to assist the Dean of Liberal Arts and Adult Education Literacy and the Dean of Applied Sciences and Workforce Education in organizing, leading, managing, and evaluating the college's instructional program.